aafak/webscraping/readme.md

 **Usage:**
-Create a virtual env and activate it: and then install the dependencies using: pip3 install -r requirments.txt
+Create a virtual env and activate it and then install the dependencies using:

+pip3 install -r requirments.txt

 **Run the script:**